Lachanophobia: Understanding the Fear of Vegetables

 Author Amanda Caswell

-Lachanophobia, or the irrational fear of vegetables, is a mental illness that may cause symptoms similar to other specific phobias.
-It’s important to understand that lachanophobia is so much more than disliking the taste of broccoli or green beans.
+Lachanophobia, or the irrational fear of vegetables, is a specific phobia, an intense and irrational fear of a thing or situation that poses no real danger.
+It’s important to understand that lachanophobia is much more than disliking the taste of broccoli or green beans.
 Those struggling with this condition may be overcome with significant amounts of anxiety when vegetables are near or even when simply thinking about them.
 Though uncommon, it is, in fact, a real condition.

 store with vegetables on display